Council's £3m plan to improve Peterborough social care

 The children's services department was assessed by Ofsted in nine categories last year, and found to be inadequate in seven of them, adequate in one and good in another.

-It found serious deficiencies in the social care fieldwork service, resulting in too many children and young people being left without sufficient safeguards or adequate protection arrangements.'In crisis'
+It found serious deficiencies in the social care fieldwork service, resulting in too many children and young people being left without sufficient safeguards or adequate protection arrangements.

 The council has now launched a website to attract potential candidates for the social worker positions.